Skip to main content

 For those who need more depth, realism, or speed.

 • ProRealTime: Features a dedicated backtesting environment known for high-quality historical data and strong execution realism.
-It’s a favorite among active traders who want a robust, all-in-one platform for analysis and testing.
+It's a favorite among active traders.

 • NinjaTrader: Excels for day traders and scalpers.
-Its access to detailed Level 2 market data allows for more precise execution modeling, which is critical for strategies where every tick counts.
+Its access to detailed Level 2 market data allows for more precise execution modeling, critical for strategies where every tick counts.

-• Amibroker: Known for its blazing-fast processing speed and flexible AFL scripting language.
-It’s a powerful choice for professional traders running complex, multi-asset portfolio strategies.
+• Amibroker: Known for blazing-fast processing and flexible AFL scripting.
+It's a powerful choice for professional traders running complex, multi-asset portfolio strategies.

-• QuantConnect: A cloud-based platform built for quantitative research.
+• QuantConnect: A cloud-based platform for quantitative research.
 It supports Python and C#, letting you test strategies on a vast universe of data.
-Think of it as an institutional-grade research lab in your browser.
+I haven't personally tested it for futures, but for equities the data library is hard to beat.

 Quick Comparison Table